How to Write a Re-Engagement Email

 - Make sure you…

-These are all fine examples of either tag lines or end of email sign-offs to add for completion.
+These are all fine examples of either tag lines or end-of-email sign-offs to add and improve your re-engagement strategy.
+Effective emails have one thing in common – they drive people to action.

 There is a sweet spot between harassment and follow-up correspondence that is crucial for re-engagement.
 If a company doesn’t hit it right, they risk being unfollowed, unsubscribed, and even in some cases, boycotted.